clayton-lab/metaGnosis/README.md

-# Clayton Lab Metagenomics Processing Pipeline (Working Title: metaGnosis)
+# metaGnosis: Clayton Lab Metagenomics Processing Pipeline

 ## Overview
-Snakemake pipeline for basic processing of metagenomic data from the lab.
-It accepts raw fastq files of metagenomic data, quality filters it, removes reads that map to the host genome, then builds assemblies of each sample and generates a [sourmash](https://sourmash.readthedocs.io/en/latest/) profile.
-The current version also generates a taxonomic profile of each sample using [MetaPhlAn3](https://huttenhower.sph.harvard.edu/metaphlan/).
-Modules that are currently underdevelopment will handle automated binning procedures, as well as strain-level profiling.
+Snakemake pipeline for processing of metagenomic data from the lab.
+It accepts raw fastq files of metagenomic data, quality filters them, and removes reads that map to the host genome.
+From there, it allows reads to be processed in an assembly-based or assembly-free manner.
+In either case, the final outputs of the pipeline are quantified abundance of bacterial taxa, genes, and functional pathways.
+Future development goals include improved handling of non-bacterial reads (e.g. fungi, protists), greater flexibility and user-friendliness, and the addition of modules from pre-built genomics workflows to further process host-mapped reads.

 ## Quick Start Guide